mc516/Phase-1-Project/README.md

 Add and delete activities from you list after you done with it.
 ![alt-text](./Gifs/DeleteActivity.gif)

-Still feel indecisive?
-Well pick a number from 1-10 and see what you get!
+Pick a lucky number between 1-10 and see what you get!
 ![alt-text](./Gifs/GetOptions.gif)

+Note: Make sure to have the json server up (json-server --watch db.json) to save the activities into your list if you need to come back to it later.
 ### Resources
 <a href="https://www.boredapi.com/documentation">Bored API</a>